Elevise

 Here is an example of a real reversible reaction.

 The above reaction can go in both directions.
-Ammonia chloride can react and break down to produce ammonia and hydrogen chloride.
-And, ammonia and hydrogen can react to produce ammonia chloride.
-If this reversible reaction was taking place in a closed system, the reversible reaction would reach a dynamic equilibrium whereby the concentrations of all the substances would remain constant.
+Ammonia chloride can react and breakdown to produce ammonia and hydrogen chloride.
+And, ammonia and hydrogen chloride can react to produce ammonia chloride.
+If this reversible reaction was taking place in a closed system, the reversible reaction would reach a dynamic equilibrium whereby the concentrations of all of the substances would remain constant.

 Endothermic & Exothermic Reactions

-One way in a reversible reaction will be exothermic and the other way will be endothermic.
+One direction in a reversible reaction will be exothermic and the other direction will be endothermic.
 Exothermic reactions give out energy to their surroundings (this energy is usually given out in the form of heat).
 Endothermic reactions take in energy from their surroundings (the energy that is taken in is usually heat).

 Another example of a reversible reaction is the thermal decomposition of hydrated copper sulfate.